Your leaking thatched hut during the restoration of a pre-Enlightenment state.

 setting: rural Hurley Township, Ulster County, New York

 Today I left the dogs behind and drove solo into the Adirondacks to visit Gretchen, who is midway-through a one-month residency at the Blue Mountain Center near a hamlet called Blue Mountain Lake.
-It three and a half hours away by car, and aside from a terrible downpour near Albany and spilling a beer on my lap along Route 28, the drive was easy.
+It is three and a half hours away by car, and aside from a terrible downpour near Albany and spilling a beer on my lap along Route 28, the drive was easy.
 I stopped near the hamlet of Indian Lake and used the waters of Abanakee Lake to rinse the beer out of my clothes.
 Then I completely change into new ones.

 I hadn't known much about the Adirondacks before venturing out.
 On the drive I had a hint that they haven't been occupied by white men for very long; a little sign on the side of the road spoke of the burial site of the hamlet's first settler, who had either settled the place or died in the 1840s.
 Contrast that with Hurley; the stone house at the bottom of Dug Hill Road dates back to the 1600s.